SpeedFox198/CTF-Writeups/2022-12-26 NYP InfoSec December CTF 2022/Deobf Me/README.md

 ![Go play Honkai Impact :)](assets/TeriDerp.png)

-After reading the code, I found that the `initialize` is used to create the obfuscated code.
+After reading the code, I found that the `initialize` function is used to create the obfuscated code.

 Some code and random variable names are formatted into `result`:
 ```py